amanver16/playing-with-java/Java8Features/src/main/java/com/aman/java8/features/collectors/README.md

 ![Collectors](https://github.com/amanver16/ebooks_cheatsheets/blob/master/Images/Collectors%20Java%208.png)

 ## About Project
-The project describes uses of forEach() and forEachOrdered() methods in different scenarios.
+The project describes uses of Collectors class methods in different scenarios.

 ## How to Run
 Compile and run using provided main class.